CMM-Math: A Chinese Multimodal Math Dataset To Evaluate and Enhance the Mathematics Reasoning of Large Multimodal Models: Related Works

 Unlike these datasets, our CMM-Math dataset not only offers evaluations covering multiple grades and topics but also includes both training and evaluation datasets.
 Furthermore, the problem in our dataset may contain multiple images with detailed solution explanations across a variety of problem types.
-We have also provided a large amount of data that contains only the text modality, which, to our knowledge, is currently the largest Chinese mathematical dataset available.
+We have also provided a large amount of Chinese multimodal problems with multiple images across 12 grade levels from elementary to high school.